CMiC Field - Checklist Template Maintenance

 The numeric question will show what type of number is expected/required with a placeholder value reflecting the data validation requirements.
 For example, for a question requiring an integer number type with both minimum and maximum values specified, the placeholder value will be "Requirements: Integer, from 10 to 15,001".

-Note: For the Checkbox, Radio and Dropdown question types, as many response options as desired can be added by pressing the [Add Option] button displayed at the bottom of the selected question.
+NOTE: For the Checkbox, Radio, and Drop-down question types, as many response options as desired can be added by pressing the [Add Option] button displayed at the bottom of the selected question.

 Noncompliant – Checkbox